 Preview Video.
 If your monetization model relies on paid downloads or premium subscribers, this is definitely the place to ratchet up the production value and add some extra shine.
-But even if your “studio” includes nothing more than a laptop and smartphone, preview videos are a priority.
+But even if your “studio” includes nothing more than a laptop and smartphone, preview vide

 The first thing to do is set up some creative restrictions that will sharpen your focus:

 - 30 seconds or less.
 Google Play technically approves videos up to 120 seconds long, but considering the attention span of mobile consumers, anything beyond 30 seconds needs to be justified with something extraordinary.